bryceandy/laravel_pesapal/README.md

     'phone_number' => 'Required if there is no email, include the country code.
 Example 255784999999', ]
 ```

+For the **type** field, leave the default as MERCHANT.
+Use ORDER if your payment meets the following:
+1. The order needs to be shipped.
+2. The customer has the option to verify the delivery as satisfactory.
+3. The payment is held in escrow until the completion of the delivery and acceptance process.

+**Note:** if you use ORDER, it requires you to mark the order as SHIPPED and DELIVERED via your PesaPal merchant console.

 When the data is posted successfully, you will have a view of the form to make payments.